Skip to main content

 • Real estate investment platforms (crowdfunding immobilier, SCPI digitale)

 5. Track and iterate.
-Feed your converted opportunities into HubSpot or Pipedrive and tag them as “fundraising-triggered” so you can measure conversion rates against other prospecting sources over time.
+Feed converted opportunities into HubSpot or Pipedrive and tag them as “fundraising-triggered” so you can measure conversion rates against other prospecting sources over time.

 Timing Your Outreach: The 72-Hour Rule in French Real Estate